aws-amplify/docs/docs/fragments/lib/ios-sdk.md

 This guide shows how to build an app using the AWS Mobile SDK for iOS and the Amplify CLI toolchain.
 To use our new, developer experience refer to the [Amplify Libraries for iOS guide](~/lib/lib.md).

-### Should I use Amplify or AWS Mobile SDK?
+### Should I use the Amplify libraries or AWS Mobile SDK?

-We highly recommend the adoption of Amplify over the AWS SDK.

-### Supported AWS services

-For a complete list of supported AWS services, visit the [GitHub link](https://github.com/aws-amplify/aws-sdk-ios).

-### Changelog

-The changelog for AWS mobile SDK for iOS can be found [here](https://github.com/aws-amplify/aws-sdk-ios/blob/master/CHANGELOG.md).
+Amplify libraries should be used for all new applications.

+For existing applications, we recommend you evaluate migration to the Amplify libraries.
+The AWS Mobile SDK will continue be maintained with bug fixes and security updates.